Office of Religious and Spiritual Life

 This is a brief introduction to the life and writings of the Prophet-founder of the Bahá’í Faith, Bahá’u'lláh.
 This is a great introduction to the Bahá’í Faith from a more historical perspective rather than focused around themes and individual beliefs.
 Free PDF

-Rabbi Megan Doherty, Oberlin Hillel
+Rabbi Megan Doherty (former director, Oberlin Hillel)

 Texts to the Holy, Rachel Barenblat